nds-org/nbi-pilot/README.md

 * Select "Import" button

 To run the Jupyter for NBI environment:
-* In the "Catalot", select the "Jupyter for NBI" application then "Add"
+* In the "Catalog", select the "Jupyter for NBI" application then "Add"
 * Select "Applications" then "Launch"
 * Once the application is started, select the endpoint link
 * You will be prompted to enter your username/password

-Once running, you can load the sample notebook from this repository.
+You should now have access to your Jupyter environment.
+You can either upload the sample notebook from this repository or clone the repository in Jupyter.

 ## Docker image
 The Docker image is intended for use in the NDS Labs Workbench service.
 The image extends the  ```jupyter/scipy-notebook``` adding matplotlib and pymongo dependencies.
 To build: